Follow-up group

 - At least one member of the follow-up group must hold a doctoral degree.

-- Members of the follow-up group must not have a close connection to the doctoral student’s dissertation research.
-For example, they cannot be co-authors of a joint article or play a role in facilitating the production of research data.
+- The members must not have any close connection to the doctoral student’s dissertation research.
+They cannot, for example, be co-authors of articles or have a role facilitating the generation of research data.

-Responsibilities of the follow-up group:
+Duties of the follow-up group include:

 Appointing a follow-up group